5065 S 1900 W, Roy, UT 84067 (behind the City Center)

 Memorial Park is also widely known for its holiday lights display, a project suggested by Roy citizen Al Poppell in 1998.
 Over 1 million lights adorn Memorial Park and the remainder of the city complex during the holiday season, lit from the week before Thanksgiving till the first days of January.
 Roy City’s annual tree lighting ceremony is a spectacular event: the Mayor and Miss Roy turn on the holiday tree lighting display, local elementary schools often perform, and Santa makes an appearance.

-Beginning in 2018, animated teddy bears were added to the holiday display as a further remembrance of SIDS children.
+Beginning in 2018, teddy bears were added to the holiday display as a further remembrance of those we have lost.
 More teddy bears will be added until there is a "teddy bear forest" amongst the trees.
 If you are interested in donating, please contact Public Works at (801) 774-1190.

 Enhancing the holiday light display, music is transmitted over the radio on 90.7 FM.
 Every 30 minutes, new songs play, and the lights sync in motion to the song being played.